Chocolate Peppermint Cookies

 - 8 Tbsp. unsalted butter

-- 1 cup chocolate chips (milk, semi-sweet, dark)
+- 1 cup chocolate chips (you can use milk chocolate, semi-sweet, or dark)

 - 1 tsp. vanilla extract